-Governance and the Internal Control Environment
+3. The governance framework

+- 3.1.
+The annual governance statement includes a brief description of the key elements of the governance framework that the authority has in place. - 3.2.
 A requirement of the system of internal control is the need for sound systems of financial management, internal control and risk management.
-The Accounts and Audit Regulations confirm that the Council is responsible for putting these in place and making sure they are effective.
+The Accounts and Audit Regulations confirm that the Council is responsible for putting these in place and making sure they are effective. - 3.3.
 The Council's Local Code of Corporate Governance has been revised in accordance with the 2007 CIPFA/SOLACE Framework Delivering Good Governance in Local Government and embraces the definition of corporate governance.
 The local code details the six core principles of the Good Governance Standard for Public Services against which the authority will measure its performance.
-The Local Code of Corporate Governance was approved by Cabinet in May 2008 and has been revised in April 2011 and presented to the Audit and General Purposes Committee.
+The Local Code of Corporate Governance was approved by Cabinet in May 2008 and has been revised in April 2011 and presented to the Audit and General Purposes Committee. - 3.4.
 The Council maintains an adequate and effective Internal Audit service.
-The agreed audit plan for 2011 - 12 has been duly completed and the reports issued.
 The Internal Audit Annual Report which contains an overall assurance of the adequacy of internal control has been published.
-The Audit Commission were able to formally place reliance on the work of the Internal Auditors during 2011-12.
-During the year the Council's internal audit service has been delivered through a partnership arrangement with Cheltenham and Cotswold Councils known as Audit Cotswolds.

-The Council is subject to external review; the external auditor is the Audit Commission who provided an annual audit and inspection letter presenting its findings.

-There is an effective financial management system in place, the accounts are published annually, reviewed and signed off by the Audit Commission.
+Grant Thornton (External Auditors) were able to formally place reliance on the work of the Internal Auditors during 2012-13.
+During the year the Council's internal audit service has been delivered through a partnership arrangement with Cheltenham and Cotswold Councils known as Audit Cotswolds. - 3.5.
+The Council is subject to external review; the external auditor is Grant Thornton who provided an annual audit letter presenting its findings. - 3.6.
+There is an effective financial management system in place, the accounts are published annually, reviewed and signed off by the External Auditor. - 3.7.
 The Council maintains an ongoing active approach to risk management, maintaining a Risk Register and linking risks to actions in service plans and managing them effectively.
-Corporate risks are frequently reviewed by the Management Team and Cabinet and reported via the Audit & General Purposes Committee.
+Corporate risks are frequently reviewed by the Management Team and Cabinet and reported via the Audit

+& General Purposes Committee.
 The embedding of risk management throughout the organisation is a continuous improvement process.
 All Risk Registers are now available online on the Council's intranet to facilitate dynamic update by Services.